cjrequena/markdowns/docs/cheatsheets/1-aws/6-aws-ebs.md

 ## Mounting and configuring an Amazon Elastic Block Store (EBS) volume

 Mounting and configuring an Amazon Elastic Block Store (EBS) volume on an Amazon Elastic Compute Cloud (EC2) instance involves several steps.
 I'll guide you through the process, assuming you have an EC2 instance and an EBS volume already created.

+> <p style="color: red">[!IMPORTANT]</p>
+> Replace `/dev/xvdX` with the proper device name.

 **Step 1: Attach the EBS Volume to Your EC2 Instance**